 Designed to create ethical leaders who will leverage technology and social sciences to impact organisations and society.
 Students are prepared to address the grand challenges of India, the region and the world, by developing the necessary technical depth with the cross-disciplinary knowledge of humanities, arts and social sciences.

-We will offer four highly interdisciplinary undergraduate degrees from Aug 2021.
-Each degree is unique, cutting-edge, forward-looking and aligned with the needs of the 21st century.
+We offer four highly interdisciplinary undergraduate degrees.
+Each degree is unique, cutting-edge, forward-looking and aligned with the needs of the 21st century and taught by top-notch faculty from across the world.

 The program has been designed to develop academic depth as well as skill sets and mindsets that will stay with the students through their life, irrespective of the career paths they choose.
 In each of their 4 years, students will be required to take a few core classes (across disciplines), as well as choose electives in various fields of study.